 The flats are managed by a dedicated team, including Accommodation Officers and Resident Assistants.
 Staff are trained to handle all aspects of tenancy management and provide support and guidance throughout the year.

 How do I get my keys?

-To enable us to safely welcome our students with and adhere to social distancing guidelines, we are staggering key collection and check-ins over four days in September 2021.
+To enable us to safely welcome our students with and adhere to social distancing guidelines, we are staggering key collection and check-ins.
 If you are an international student who needs to quarantine on arrival, please visit our Accommodation FAQs for more information on arriving early to self-isolate.

 Please remember to take a copy of your arrival pass with you and a form of photographic ID.